Diplomatic uniform

-Diplomatic uniforms are ornate uniforms worn by diplomats—ambassadorial and consular officers—at public occasions.
+Diplomatic uniforms are ornate uniforms worn by diplomats from some countries at public occasions.
 Introduced by European states around 1800 and patterned on court dress, they were abandoned by most countries in the twentieth century, but diplomats from some countries retain them for rare, formal occasions.

 History

 Until the late 18th century, diplomats (who usually belonged to the high nobility) wore their own court clothing to solemn occasions.
 Diplomatic uniforms were first introduced by France in 1781 and widely adopted by other European nations around 1800 in the course of administrative reforms undertaken as a response to the French Revolution and the Napoleonic Wars.
 In several countries, diplomatic uniforms were among the first civilian (as opposed to military) uniforms to be adopted.
 Apart from saving diplomats (who now increasingly were not independently wealthy) the expense of maintaining a full court wardrobe, diplomatic uniforms served to emphasize the importance of the office and to deemphasize the person of its holder.

 Several non-European courts adopted European-style diplomatic uniforms during the 19th century.
 Notably, Japan during the Meiji Revolution introduced European uniforms instead of traditional clothing for all officials in 1872.
 The Ottoman court was another non-European court that adopted the uniforms, which were introduced during the Tanzimat period.
 The final period during which the majority of diplomatic services retained formal uniforms for the accredited members of their overseas missions was that prior to World War II.

 A detailed study of contemporary uniforms, both military and civil, published in 1929 gives descriptions of the diplomatic uniforms still being worn by representatives of the majority of states then in existence.
 These included most European nations and a number of Latin American and Asian countries.
 It is however noted that several states which had only been created following World War I, had not adopted diplomatic uniforms and that others had discarded them.
 The uniforms described are nearly all of the traditional style of bicorne hat and tailcoat with braiding according to grade, from third secretaries to ambassadors.
 Consular staff were less likely to have authorised uniforms than their diplomatic colleagues and where consular uniforms existed they were generally of simpler style.
 As an example, the British Consular Service had silver braiding rather than the gold of diplomats.

 While most countries abandoned diplomatic uniforms at some time during the 20th century, several long-established foreign services have retained them for wear by senior staff on ceremonial occasions such as the formal presentation of credentials by ambassadors.
 A photo of the 2001 New Year's reception at the Vatican shows the ambassadors of Monaco, the Netherlands, Thailand, the United Kingdom, Spain, France, and Belgium all clad in diplomatic uniform.
-In recent decades, some ambassadors from Cambodia, Denmark, France, and Italy have also been seen in uniform at the presentation of their credentials.
+In recent decades, some ambassadors from Cambodia, Denmark, France, Italy, Portugal, and Kyrgyzstan have also been seen in uniform at the presentation of their credentials.